yowunpansilu/Conduit/README.md

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.